Writing is easy: it's just a matter of staring at a blank piece of paper until your forehead bleeds.

 So, you've carried out some ground-breaking scientific research.
 Perhaps you've found a cure for all known diseases.
 Or reconciled quantum theory and general relativity.
 Or learned how to crochet with superstring.
 Or uncovered the meaning of life.
 Or alternatively, perhaps you've been slaving away in a lab for the last five years, working on some obscure project of little interest and even less practical use, and, unless you can expand your CV, your funding will run out in days.
 Either way, the answer is the same: you need to publish your work.

 Now, assumptions are dangerous things.
-One might, for example, assume that anyone who has carried out a piece of scientific research might be familiar with what a paper should look like.
+For example, one might assume that anyone who has carried out a piece of scientific research might be familiar with what a paper should look like.
 As anyone who has tried to guide a graduate student through the writing of their thesis will know, this is sadly untrue.
 Let us therefore take a tour of a typical paper.
-For the purposes of this Entry, the examples given are those that might been seen in a report of a clinical trial; the sort of thing that you might see mangled, misunderstood and misrepresented in your daily newspaper.
+For the purposes of this Entry, the examples given are those that might be seen in a report of a clinical trial; the sort of thing that you might see mangled, misunderstood and misrepresented in your daily newspaper2.
 Scientific papers in other fields are, however, similar in spirit, if not in detail.

 The Introduction introduces the paper; nothing to tax our woefully under-literate scientist so far.
 It does exactly what it says on the tin.
 And that hackneyed use of a phrase that has travelled from marketing slogan to tiresome cliché makes the first important point about our paper: